 Pterygium is potentially sight-threatening and the surgical procedure is usually covered by your insurance.
 Removal is considered a medically necessary treatment when you are experiencing symptoms from the condition.

 With insurance, this depends on your co-pay and deductible amount.
-The cash pay price of the pterygium surgery is $1800.
 That price includes preoperative testing, surgical suite, surgeon fee, and three months of post-operative visit.

 It is helpful to the success of the procedure to have eye rest for at least three days after pterygium surgery; most patients can return to work after 5 days depending on how the eye is feeling.